 - provide opportunities for disadvantaged children through non-competitive events at sporting festivals and the wider community

 - build a relationship with sports in the wider community

 - provide a nurturing mentoring programme to support children to develop social skills and self-esteem through sport-based activities

 How will we measure the impact?

 During the academic year we will continue to monitor the progress of all pupils through teacher assessments each term, pupil and staff questionnaires and lesson observations.
 This will inform future decisions about PE and sport provision at Corsham Primary.

-For further information on how the funding is being spent and the impact that it is having please see the schools PE action plan and impact report below.
+For further information on how the funding is being spent and the impact that it is having, please see the schools PE action plan and impact report.